-(b) Before an employee is permitted to work on an electrical circuit, except when the circuit must remain energized for testing and adjusting, the circuit shall be deenergized and checked at the point at which the work is to be done to insure that it is actually deener-gized.
+(b) Before an employee is permitted to work on an electrical circuit, except when the circuit must remain energized for testing and adjusting, the circuit shall be deenergized and checked at the point at which the work is to be done to insure that it is actually deenergized.
 When testing or adjusting an energized circuit a rubber mat, duck board, or other suitable insulation shall be used underfoot where an insulated deck does not exist.

 (c) Deenergizing the circuit shall be accomplished by opening the circuit breaker, opening the switch, or removing the fuse, whichever method is appropriate.
-The circuit breaker, switch, or fuse location shall be tagged to indicate that an employee is working on the circuit.
-Such tags shall not be removed nor the circuit energized until it is definitely determined that the work on the circuit has been completed.
+The circuit breaker, switch, or fuse location shall then be locked out or tagged in accordance with §1915.89.